designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 what has happened thus far, an interpretation that is not immune to revision in the light of further evidence.

-Once again then Dennett's case is really nothing more than a convincing argument against psychophysical identity – or more generally against the thesis that there is neural structure in the brain which is in direct topographical correspondence with the structure of experience (e.g.
+So what does Dennett's clever insight about narrative revision actually reveal, if not the the non-existence of a functional Cartesian Theatre?
-Teller and Pugh, 1983).
+Well, it shows that the content of phenomenonal consciousness is not a _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf. Teller and Pugh, 1983).
 Such correspondence, if it exists, must be more topological or functional than topographical or spatial.
 This is an important lesson to come away with, given just how deep the “direct correspondence” intuition runs among scientists (see Chalmers, 1998, for